 Using Manipulatives

 Just because your students are in upper elementary doesn’t mean they don’t need concrete models to help master their learning.
 In fact, I was in a university math class using algebra tiles for the first time when I realized I finally understood algebra.
-Normalize manipulatives for helping students think through their process by encouraging all students to show you they can demonstrate division with manipulatives.
+Normalize manipulatives to help students think through their process by encouraging all students to show you they can demonstrate division with manipulatives.

 Don’t forget about supports for multiplication.
 If your students need help multiplying, let them use a calculator or multiplication chart while they are learning to master the division steps.
 This is especially important as they are trying to learn the algorithm.
 Yes, they will need to know how to do it without those supports eventually, but while they are learning the algorithm, take multiplication challenges off their plate with supports.